Hudson solid, Cardinals crack Keller in 6-0 rout of Royals

 The Cardinals were following a similar roadmap until Ozuna’s single in the seventh.

-Paul DeJong and Matt Carpenter followed with hits to send Keller to the showers, and Yadier Molina and Kolten Wong followed with singles of their own.
-By the time Randy Arozarena singled for his first big league hit and Dexter Fowler hit a sacrifice fly, the Cardinals had taken a 5-0 lead.
+DeJong and Matt Carpenter followed with hits to send Keller to the showers, and Yadier Molina and Kolten Wong followed with singles of their own.
+By the time Randy Arozarena singled for his first major league hit and Dexter Fowler hit a sacrifice fly, the Cardinals had taken a 5-0 lead.

-DeJong added a mammoth homer in the eighth for his 20th home run, making him the first Cardinals shortstop with two seasons of at least 20 homers.
-DeJong hit 25 as a rookie in 2017.
+DeJong added his mammoth homer in the eighth inning to put an exclamation mark on the win.

 FIRST HIT

 Arozarena’s first major league hit came in strange fashion during the Cardinals’ big inning.
-He cracked a liner that hit Molina as he was attempting to run from second to third, but the umpire ruled that Lopez had touched the ball and that gave Arozarena a hit.
+He cracked a liner that hit Molina as he was attempting to run from second to third, but the umpire ruled that the ball passed Lopez at shortstop and that resulted in a hit.

 LOTS OF SQUATING